paradicms/paradicms.github.io/docs/reference/markdown-format.md

 #### Class directories

-In the listing above, `./collection` and `./person` are class directories corresponding to the `Collection` and `Person` classes in the Paradicms data model, respectively.
+In the listing above, `./collection` and `./person` are class directories corresponding to the `Collection` and `Person` classes in the Paradicms ontology, respectively.

 The class directories can be named with variants of the class names:
-* `WorkCreation`: the exact class name (camel case) documented in the [data model reference](/docs/reference/ontology)
+* `WorkCreation`: the exact class name (camel case) documented in the [ontology reference](/docs/reference/ontology)
 * `work_creation`: snake case variant of the class name
 * `work-creation`: spinal case variant of the class name